acse-ra922/evaluation-of-ensemble-methods-for-binary-classification/README.md

 # Evaluation of Ensemble Methods for Binary Classification

-This project aims to predict whether an asteroid is hazardous or not based on various features of the celestial object.
+This project aims to evaluate ensemble methods on their accuracy and time complexity while making classifying an asteroid as hazardous or not based on various features of the celestial object.
 The dataset used for this purpose contains information about 9083 unique asteroids and their characteristics.
 The features in the dataset are as follows:

 **id**: Unique identifier of the asteroid.